 FOUR PAWS BEAR SANCTUARY Domazhyr

-FOUR PAWS has constructed a new bear reception centre near the Ukrainian city of Lviv.
-BEAR SANCTUARY Domazhyr currently covers 7.7 hectares and provides a species-appropriate home to six bears rescued from dreadful keeping conditions.
+FOUR PAWS has constructed a bear sanctuary near the Ukrainian city of Lviv.
+BEAR SANCTUARY Domazhyr currently covers 7.7 hectares and provides a species-appropriate home to bears rescued from deplorable keeping conditions.
 Over the next few years, the sanctuary will be extended to cover twenty hectares, with room for thirty long-suffering bears.
-By constructing BEAR SANCTUARY Domazhyr, FOUR PAWS has created a sustainable home to accommodate rescued bears, and is thus assisting the Ukrainian government in its efforts to implement the ban on keeping bears for baiting.
+By constructing BEAR SANCTUARY Domazhyr, FOUR PAWS has created a sustainable home for rescued bears, and is thus assisting the Ukrainian government in its efforts to implement the ban on keeping bears for bear-baiting.